-Most countries have instituted a form of K to 12 educational system wherein young children are mandatorily required to undergo schooling for ten years along with two years in Kindergarten covering primary, middle and high school.
-While the curriculum may differ widely, it has been widely accepted that the K to 12 educational format happens to be the most effective when it comes to educating young children and preparing them to compete effectively with others for college seats and a dream career of their choice.
-Since this educational format impacts our kids lives directly, perhaps it is time that we took a closer look at the same.
+Most countries have instituted a form of K to 12 educational system wherein young children are mandatorily required to undergo schooling for twelve years along with one year in Kindergarten covering primary, middle and high school.
+While the curriculum may differ widely, it has been widely accepted that the K to 12 educational format happens to be the most effective when it comes to educating young children and preparing them to compete effectively with others for college seats and their dream career.
+Since this educational format impacts our kids lives directly, perhaps it is time that we took a closer look at its impact.

 Positive impact of K to 12: